 In Italy, the SRS played a vital role in a defensive action at Termoli in September 1943.
 Here, the unit suffered severe casualties when a truck laden with men was hit by an artillery shell.

 In 1944, the unit reverted to its previous title of 1st SAS and took part in the Allied invasion of Europe.
-Between June and September 1944, they operated in a guerrilla role, working behind enemy lines with French resistance fighters, known the Maquis, to sabotage transport and industrial infrastructure, ambush enemy columns and co-ordinate air strikes.
+Between June and September 1944, it operated in a guerrilla role, working behind enemy lines with French resistance fighters, known as the Maquis, to sabotage transport and industrial infrastructure, ambush enemy columns and co-ordinate air strikes.

 This campaign was marked by increased savagery.
 The SAS suffered severely at the hands of Germany’s brutal security services and dozens of captured SAS men were murdered in accordance with Hitler’s notorious ‘Commando’ order.

 Finally, in 1945, Mayne led his troops into the heart of Germany at the head of the Allied advance.
 This campaign saw the tables turned on the SAS as they now became the victims of ambushes, snipers and mines.